grigory-rechistov/tchip16/README.txt

 # EQU -- name equ val
 Allows you to define a constant (name) for use in instructions.
+Use $- prefixed to a string name for the length constant of that string (no '\0')

 # DB -- db val1 [...]
 		db "string"